emicklei/pgtalk/README.md

 ## status

-This package is used in production https://ag5.com and https://go-toad.com and its programming API is stable since v1.0.0.
+This package is used in production, e.g. https://ag5.com, and its programming API is stable since v1.0.0.

 ## install